Just like any other member of your family, without proper protection, your dog can be sunburned and get skin cancer, too.

 There are two main physical sunscreens: titanium dioxide and zinc oxide.

-I tend to recommend zinc oxide for humans.
-However, in large doses, it can be toxic for dogs.
+I tend to recommend zinc oxide sunscreen for humans.
+However, in large doses, it can be toxic for dogs (though this isn’t true for all animals – see horse sunscreen).
 Even though zinc oxide is ok for pets in very small quantities, at SimplySunSafe I do not recommend using any sunscreen containing zinc oxide on your dog.

 Additionally, be careful if you have a zinc oxide-based sunscreen on and your dog licks you.